surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 #### Integer size

-First thing is that we store the length of the string into an integer , which is platform dependant.
+First thing is that we store the length of the string into an integer, which is platform dependant.
 On LP64 (~Linux/Unix), an integer weights 4 bytes, but on ILP64 (SPARC64), it weights 8 bytes.
 Things are barely the same for the 32 bits variants.
+So, depending on your platform, PHP will behave differently and have a different memory image, what you wouldn't really expect.
+That shows a lack of consistency in supporting several platforms (a crucial concept PHP has always tried to carry) and harden debugging.
-So, depending on your platform, PHP will behave differently.
-Also, this is pretty uncommon I assume, but you can't store in PHP's string a string which is larger than the size of the integer, aka in Linux LP64, you can't have strings which length would be over 2^31, even though your CPU line is 64 bits large.
+Also - this is pretty uncommon I assume - but you can't store in PHP's string a string which is larger than the size of the integer, aka in Linux LP64, you can't have strings which length would be over 2^31, even though your CPU line is 64 bits large.

 #### No uniform structure

-Second problem : as soon as we don't use the zval container (and its _str_ field), we end-up beeing back in classical C and managing string the traditionnal way.
+Second problem : as soon as we don't use the zval container (and its _str_ field), we end-up beeing forced to duplicate the concept.
-As we support binary strings nearly everywhere into the engine, it is not rare, in PHP 5, to see again the same kind of structure, but taken out of the zval container.
+As we support binary strings nearly everywhere into the engine, it is not rare in PHP 5, to see again the same kind of structure, but taken out of the zval container.
 Examples :

 	struct _zend_class_entry {
 		char type;
-		const char *name;
-		zend_uint name_length;
+		const char *name;       /* C string buffer, NULL terminated */ zend_uint name_length;  /* String length : num of ASCII chars */
 	...

 The above code show a snippet of a PHP class internally : a *zend_class_entry* structure.